jeffreykegler/old_kollos/notes/misc/strand.md

 as described
 [below](SUFFIX-PARSE).

-We continue the suffix point until success, failure, or the reaching of another split point.
+We continue the suffix parse until success, failure, or the reaching of another split point.
 Regardless of the result,
 we start a new iteration of the
 ["Strand parsing loop"](STRAND-PARSING-LOOP).

+### Ending the strand parsing loop

+As already described above, the strand parsing loop ends if it encounters success or failure.
+Any iteration of the strand parsing loop that does not succeed or fail must advance at least one character in the input, so that the strand parsing loop always terminates.

 ## Finding the prefix node

-In several cases, we will have an Earley item in the suffix parse and will need to find the nodes in the prefix bocage which it continues.
+In several cases, we will have a nucleotide Earley item in the suffix parse and will need to find the forward nucleotide nodes that it continues from the prefix bocage.
-These bocage nodes are called *prefix nodes*.
+These set of forward nucleotide nodes that are continued by a reverse nucleotide are called its *prefix nodes*.
-There will be many prefix nodes, or none.
+There may be many prefix nodes, or none.
 The prefix nodes
 are returned by the
 pseudo-code function `Prefix-nodes(yim)`,
 where `yim` is an Earley item.

 If `yim` is not a nucleotide,
-there are no prefix nodes,
+there are no prefix nodes.
-and `Prefix-nodes(yim)`
-is undefined.
+In this case, `Prefix-nodes(yim)` is undefined.

 If `yim` is a nucleotide,
+there will be at least one prefix node.
-we follow its predecessor links to the back to the Earley item, call it `pred-yim`, whose dotted rule is `Prediction(Rule(yim))`.
+To find the set of prefix nodes, we follow `yim`'s predecessor links to the back to the Earley item, call it `pred-yim`, whose dotted rule is `Prediction(Rule(yim))`.
-`pred-yim` will always be in the Earley set at `Loc(split, 0)`.
+`pred-yim` will always be in the first Earley set of the suffix parse.
 There may be more than one chain of predecessors back to `pred-yim`, but there will never be more than one `pred-yim`.
 The prefix nodes will be the set containing